 /var/lib/libvirt/images/centos-7-desktop_default.img /var/lib/libvirt/images/bionic64_default.img /var/lib/libvirt/images/win10.qcow2 /var/lib/libvirt/images/debian-9_default.img /var/lib/libvirt/images/ubuntu-18-04-desktop_default.img /var/lib/libvirt/images/centos-7_default.img

-The find command also can be used in combination with other tools such as
+find command also can be used in combination with other tools such as

-sort perform operations on those files.
+sort to perform operations on those files.

-Here we are passing the output of the
+In the example below, we are passing the output of the

 find command to